Are you looking for the best WordPress backup plugin for your website?

 It can automatically upload your backups to Dropbox, Google Drive, S3, Rackspace, FTP, SFTP, email, and several other cloud storage services (see our step-by-step guide on how to backup & restore your WordPress site with UpdraftPlus).

 Besides backing up each WordPress website, UpdraftPlus also allows you to easily restore backups directly from your WordPress admin panel.

 UpdraftPlus also has a premium version with add-ons to migrate or clone websites, database search and replace, multisite support, and several other features.
 The premium version also gets you access to priority support.

-Review: UpdratPlus is the most loved WordPress backup plugin in the market.
-It has over 2 million active installs and 4.9 out of 5 star rating average.
-While the free version has a lot of features, we recommend upgrading to UpdraftPlus premium to unlock all powerful backup features.
+Review: UpdratPlus is one of the most loved WordPress backup plugins on the market.
+It has over 3 million active installs and an average 4.8 out of 5 star rating.
+While the free version has a lot of features, we recommend upgrading to UpdraftPlus premium to unlock all its powerful backup features.

-VaultPress plugin offers automated real-time cloud backup solution starting at $3.50 per month.
-You can easily setup VaultPress backups and restore from backups within few clicks.
+The Jetpack backup plugin offers automated daily and real-time cloud backup solutions without slowing down your site.
+You can easily set up Jetpack backups and restore from backups within a few clicks.

 The higher plans of Jetpack also offer security scans and several other powerful features.